cppis/container-patterns/2.nginx-lb/README.md

 # nginx-loadbalancer

-this example shows how to create nginx loadbalancer container, which
+This example shows how to create nginx loadbalancer container, which
 route traffic to two `nginx+php-fpm` container.

 <figure>